andrew/ultimate-awesome/README.md

 - [awesome-free-and-essential-products-for-startups](https://github.com/jitenbansal/awesome-free-and-essential-products-for-startups) - Curated list of free and essential products.
 - [awesome-blockchain-scalability](https://github.com/lucadonnoh/awesome-blockchain-scalability) - A curated list of awesome resources about blockchain scalability.
 - [SQL-NoSQL-Guide](https://github.com/mikeroyal/SQL-NoSQL-Guide) - SQL/NoSQL DB Guide.
 Learn about SQL/NoSQL databases & Distributed Systems.
+- [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
+Khmer is a language used by Cambodia.
 - [awesome-urdu](https://github.com/urduhack/awesome-urdu) - 📖 A curated list of resources dedicated to Urdu language.
 - [awesome-veeam](https://github.com/VeeamHub/awesome-veeam) - A curated list of Veeam Technical Resources.
 We recommend you "Watch" this repository so you can be notified of future updates.
 - [Awesome-Machine-Learning-in-Biomedical-Healthcare-Imaging](https://github.com/XindiWu/Awesome-Machine-Learning-in-Biomedical-Healthcare-Imaging) - A list of awesome selected resources towards the application of machine learning in Biomedical/Healthcare Imaging, inspired by.
+- [awesome-xmake](https://github.com/xmake-examples/awesome-xmake) - 💕 A curated list of awesome XMake projects, plugins, examples and others.
 - [awesome-programming-language-pretraining-papers](https://github.com/yuewang-cuhk/awesome-programming-language-pretraining-papers) - Recent Advances in Programming Language Pre-Trained Models (PL-PTMs).
 - [awesome-multi-objective-optimization](https://github.com/AnjieCheng/awesome-multi-objective-optimization) - A curated list of awesome multi-objective optimization research resources. .
 - [awesome-ethereum-rollups](https://github.com/attestate/awesome-ethereum-rollups) - A list of resources related to scaling with rollups.